forestdb/forestdb.org/models/PLU-2019-projects.md

 viz(pragmaticListener("zizi"))
 ~~~~

 This model is similar to those discussed in class only in that it utilizes the RSA framework.
-It tackles a unique phenomenon with niche qualities that requires for us to think outside the box.
+It tackles a unique phenomenon with niche qualities that requires us to think outside the box.

-One difference from other models is how we do the meaning function: rather than a clean mapping from utterances to states as seen in the vanilla model; our mapping is more indirect .
+One difference from other models is how we do the meaning function: rather than a clean mapping from utterances to states as seen in the vanilla model; our mapping is more indirect.
 In our model; possible utterances are not explicitly defined; but rather “generated” simultaneously.

 ##Zeinab Kackakeche

 ###"Heavy or not?": a comparison class model

 Suppose that you hear an utterance "This box is heavy" from an adult, you're likely to infer that this box is actually heavy, and weighs between let's say 20 lbs and 100 lbs depending on your experience with heavy weights.

 If you hear a child saying this box is heavy, however, you might infer that this box is heavy relative to the boxes that this child has lifted.
 It might be true that this box weighs 100 lbs, but there is a chance that this box is not heavy and weighs as little as 2 lbs.